 While blood meal is a slow-releasing fertilizer, bonemeal comes in two forms.
 First, there’s a granular bonemeal option that acts similar to blood meal in that it’s slow releasing and a great option if you’re adding it to the top of the soil and allowing it to slowly supply the plants with a steady amount of nutrients.
 However, if your plants are in desperate need of phosphorus or calcium, you can use the powdered form of bonemeal that can be dissolved in water and will quickly supply your plants with what they need.

 While these organic fertilizers have somewhat scary names, they’re great ways to recycle material that would otherwise go to waste and all-natural solutions to nutrient deficiencies in your garden soil.
 Just be sure to use a soil test before adding anything to your soil to avoid adding too much of something.
-Next time your plants need a bit of a boost, thinking about trying out blood meal or bonemeal.
+Next time your plants need a bit of a boost, think about trying out blood meal or bonemeal.